HIPAA Privacy Notice

 4. Appointment Reminders, Check-In and Results.
 Privia may use and disclose your PHI to contact you and remind you of an appointment.
 Privia may use a sign-in sheet at the registration desk and call you by name in the waiting room when your provider is ready to see you.
 Privia may also use your PHI to contact you about test results.
 Privia may leave a message reminding you of an appointment or the results of certain tests, but will leave the minimum amount of information necessary to communicate this information.

 5. Treatment Options and Health-Related Benefits and Services.
-Privia may use and disclose your PHI to inform you of treatment options or alternatives as well as certain health-related benefits or services that may be of interest to you.
-Privia may also use and disclose your PHI to describe health-related products or services (or payment for such products or services) provided through your benefit plan or to offer information on other providers participating in a healthcare network that we participate in.
+Privia may use and disclose your PHI to inform you of treatment options or alternatives as well as certain health-related products, benefits or services that may be of interest to you.
+Privia may also use and disclose your PHI to provide you with information about payment for such products, benefits or services, including payment that might be available to you through your benefit plan.
+Privia may also use or disclose your PHI to offer information on other providers participating in a healthcare network in which Privia participates.
+In addition, Privia may use or disclose PHI to have communications sent to Privia’s patients about certain government and government-sponsored programs including the Medicare Advantage and Medicare Part D Prescription Drug programs.

 6. Disclosures to Family or Friends.
-Privia may disclose your PHI to individuals involved in your care or treatment or responsible for payment of your care or treatment.
+Privia may disclose your PHI to individuals involved in your care or treatment or Privia Notice of Privacy Practices Effective August 2023 responsible for payment of your care or treatment.
 If you are incapacitated, we may disclose your PHI to the person named in your Durable Power of Attorney for Health Care or your personal representative (the individual authorized by law to make health-related decisions for you).
 In the event of a disaster, your PHI may be disclosed to disaster relief organizations to coordinate your care and/or to notify family members or friends of your location and condition.

 7. Disclosures Required By Law.
 Privia will use and disclose your PHI when we are required to do so by federal, state or local law.
 For example, Privia may disclose PHI to comply with child and elder abuse reporting laws or to report certain diseases, injuries or deaths to state or federal agencies.